tmpfs/prism/doc/components.md

 ### Property Type Validation

-Sometimes you have a property that you wish to pass to a child component that should conform to one of the built in property types.
+It is important to know that the `propTypes` and `defaultProps` you declare are assigned to the HOC so properties work as expected and that your static `propTypes` are *augmented* with all the [style properties](#style-properties).

+Built in `propTypes` are merged first so your `propTypes` will win if there is a property name collision however the behaviour is undefined so you should take care that your `propTypes` do not conflict.

-The `Prism.propTypes` field exposes the underlying configured property types.
+If you need it `Prism.propTypes` field exposes the system property types.

-This is common when a component wraps several fixed child components.

-<? @source {javascript=s/\.\.\/src\/Prism/react-native-prism/} ../app/ImageLabel.js ?>

 ### Namespaces